configcat/github-action-feature-flag-cleanup/README.md

 > Feature Flag Cleanup is not blocked by PR approval.
 To block the PR set `fail-on-warnings: true`.

-As shown in the example above, the workflow should run on the push event and contain an action provided by the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
+As shown in the example above, the job should run on the push event and provided by the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.

 ## Additional configuration options